 The Personal Data Protection Law (PDPL) foresees special conditions for the domestic transfer of personal data.
 Personal data normally cannot be transferred without a legitimate ground specified in the PDPL or the explicit consent of the data subject.
-Hence, the data controller must notify the data subject that personal data will be transferred to third parties providing outsourced processing services, and obtain the data subject's consent in the event that the transfer is not based on a legitimate ground (such as advertisement purposes).
-In the event that the data subject denies providing consent and the processing is not based on a legitimate ground, the applicable personal data must be destroyed (or, if applicable consent or grounds exist, used by the data processor without the involvement of the outsourced service).
-Furthermore, for personal data required to be preserved pursuant to various legislations, data owners are required to establish a system for preserving such personal data without transferring it to third parties.
+Hence, the data controller must notify the data subject that personal data will be transferred to third parties providing outsourced processing services, and obtain the data subject's consent if the transfer is not based on a legitimate ground (such as advertising purposes).
+If the data subject denies providing consent and the processing is not based on a legitimate ground, the applicable personal data must be destroyed (or, if applicable consent or grounds exist, used by the data processor without the involvement of the outsourced service).
+Further, for personal data required to be preserved pursuant to various legislation, data owners are required to establish a system for preserving such personal data without transferring it to third parties.